Wendy Powell

 Yoga can be great for relaxing your pelvic floor muscles.

-This can come from the gentle stretching in yoga as well as in helping you gain skills for relaxation.
+This is thanks to the gentle stretching in yoga as well as in helping you gain skills for relaxation.
 That combination can go a long way in addressing hypertonic pelvic floor symptoms.

-There is such a thing as a “reverse kegel” or letting your pelvic floor muscles relax and release rather than pulling them up and holding them tight.
+There is such a thing as a “reverse kegel” or allowing your pelvic floor muscles relax and release rather than pulling them up forcefully, or holding them tight.

-Traditional crunches, sit ups, and planks might not be a good idea for someone with hypertonic pelvic floor spasms.
-This condition also weakens pelvic floor muscles, but it’s best to address the tightness and spasms that happen with this condition before going back to many straightforward ab exercises.
+Traditional crunches, sit-ups, and planks might not be a good idea for someone with hypertonic pelvic floor spasms.
+Hypertonicity weakens pelvic floor muscles, but it’s best to address the tightness and spasms that happen with this condition before going back to many straightforward ab exercises.

-In some cases, high impact or ab workouts can be okay with this condition, but in a modified form.
-For example, a modified plank or push up with your knees on the ground might be better than the more difficult versions.
+In some cases, high-impact or ab workouts can be okay with this condition, but in a modified form.
+For example, a modified plank or push-up with your knees on the ground might be better than a fully prone position from your toes.
 Cycling and running might make the spasms worse, or combined with lighter workouts and stretching, may be fine for you.
 Listen to your own body around this!

-Keep in mind that stretching and relaxing your muscles to avoid further injury can help you return safely back to high intensity sport and exercise with more strength and ease than trying just to fight through it.
+Keep in mind that stretching and relaxing your muscles to avoid further injury can help you return safely to high-intensity sport and exercise with more strength and ease than trying just to fight through it.
 Hypertonic Pelvic Floor disorder is treatable and you can build back strong and less painful muscles.

 Is there a medical treatment?

-Your care provider can make a diagnosis of hypertonic pelvic floor disorder through a combined verbal, visual, and (potentially) physical assessment.
-Some testing methods are more intensive than others.
+Your care provider (please consult with a pelvic floor Physical Therapist) can make a diagnosis of hypertonic pelvic floor through a combination of verbal, visual, and physical assessment.

-There are a number of treatment options available for this condition.
-Some plans of treatment are more aggressive, extensive, or medical than others.
-Medications for mental health have been effective for treating some cases of hypertonic pelvic floor disorder, too.
+There are several treatment options available for this condition.
+Some plans of treatment are more intimate, extensive, or medical than others.
+Medications for mental health are effective in helping some cases of hypertonic pelvic floor disorder, too.

-In some cases, injections or medication may be recommended, but luckily this issue is usually treated non-medically.
-Physical therapy, self-massage, stretching, meditation, yoga, etc. is usually the best suggested care.
+In some cases, injections or medication may be advised, but this issue is usually treated non-medically.
+Physical therapy, dilators (managed in consultation with your PT), self-massage, stretching, meditation, yoga, etc. are usually the recommended care.

 A technique called biofeedback is a very effective treatment for this condition.
 Biofeedback involves working with a pelvic floor therapist using sensory cues to retrain your pelvic floor muscles.
 This will be guided at first, and then you will be able to do them on your own till your symptoms improve.